richardgsands/uk-vehicle-reg-lookup/README.md

 # UK Vehicle Number Plate Lookup

   Very simple NodeJS API to get vehicle details from number plate
+  * NB: This is for personal use only - and NOT for production systems! *

 ## Getting started